A. Jack Joyner

 Andrew Jackson "Jack" Joyner (August 4, 1861 – September 1, 1943) was an American Thoroughbred horse racing Hall of Fame trainer and owner.

 Known as "Jack" and reported as "A.J." and "A. Jack", Joyner was born in Enfield, North Carolina, the son of Dr. and Mrs. Henry Joyner.
 A fan of horse racing, in 1879 the seventeen-year-old Joyner had hung a series of racing pictures on the wall in the small town post office where he was working when they were spotted by future U.S. Racing Hall of Fame trainer William Burch.
 Joyner's enthusiasm led to Burch offering him a job with his racing stable.
-From there, Jack Joyner went work for a short time as a jockey before turning to the training horses.
+From there, Jack Joyner went to work for a short time as a jockey before turning to the training horses.
 He saddled his first winner in 1884 in a career that would span fifty-nine years.
 From that, six years were spent in England following passage of State of New York Hart–Agnew anti-betting law in 1908, the year he won more races than any trainer in the United States.